Arms are every fitness buff’s pride and joy. The ‘Show’ muscles as they call it. The ‘gunz’ or the ‘Pythons’ in gym bro lingo.

 - Flex your biceps.

-- Grab a dry measuring tape and wrap it around the thickest part of the arms, which is generally around the center, between the elbow and the shoulder.
+- Grab a dry measuring tape and wrap it around the thickest part of your arm, which is generally around the center, between the elbow and the shoulder.

-- The tape must be wrapped tight enough so that it doesn’t sag.
-But not tight enough to bite into the skin.
+- The tape must be snug but not tight enough to dig into your skin.

 If done right, this number is your upper arm size.